destructrice/ee250-lab2/README.md

 Q3: What is a struct?
 What's the structure of sockaddr_in?

 A struct in C++ is a method to group data in one place under a name.

+Q4: What are the input parameters and return value of socket()?

+Q5: What are the input parameters of bind() and listen()?

+Q6: Why use while(1)?
+Based on the code below, what problems might occur if there are multiple simultaneous connections to handle?

+Q7: Research how the command fork(0) works.
+How can it be applied here to better handle multiple connections?

+Q8: This program makes several system calls such as bind() and listen().
+What exactly is a system call?